One Hundred Famous Views of Edo: History

 Hiroshige, in several cases, makes use of this guide for his series of colour prints (see below and within the list).
 His series covered the place too which the guide didn’t describe, and he drew casual views of Edo.
 His series is a work that inspired a number of Western artists, including Vincent van Gogh, to experiment with imitations of Japanese methods.
+Elements of Hiroshige's work can be found in Western cinema and comics produced during the 20th-century, particularly The Adventures of Tintin, and they "profoundly influenced" the development of modernism.

 The series uses a vertical format which Hiroshige pioneered in his preceding series, Famous Views of the Sixty-odd Provinces, and was a departure from the horizontal format used in his previous major print series.